 Electronic filing is required for each return reporting and paying tax on 25 or more vehicles that you file during the tax period.
 Tax-suspended vehicles (designated by category W) aren’t included in the electronic filing requirement for 25 or more vehicles since you aren’t paying tax on them.
 However, you are encouraged to file electronically regardless of the number of vehicles being reported.
 File Form 2290 electronically through a provider participating in the Internal Revenue Service (IRS) e-file program for excise taxes.
 Once your return is accepted by the IRS, your stamped Schedule 1 can be available within minutes.
-For more information on e-file, visit IRS.gov and search "2290 e-file" or visit IRS.gov/Trucker.
+For more information on e-file, visit IRS.gov/e-File-Providers/e-File-Form-2290 or visit IRS.gov/Trucker.

 Use Form 2290 for the following actions.

 Figure and pay the tax due on highway motor vehicles used during the period with a taxable gross weight of 55,000 pounds or more.

 Figure and pay the tax due on a vehicle for which you completed the suspension statement on another Form 2290 if that vehicle later exceeded the mileage use limit during the period.
 See Suspended vehicles exceeding the mileage use limit, later.

 Figure and pay the tax due if, during the period, the taxable gross weight of a vehicle increases and the vehicle falls into a new category.
 See Line 3, later.